 Hunter P. The inflammation theory of disease.
 The growing realization that chronic inflammation is crucial in many diseases opens new avenues for treatment.
 EMBO Rep. 2012;13(11):968-970.

 Dr. Wendy Zhou has been providing naturopathic services at the Pacific Wellness to existing and new patients.
 She has experience treating stress-related illnesses, digestive issues, hormone imbalances, thyroid dysfunction, and autoimmune diseases.
 She also welcomes cancer patients for naturopathic adjunctive cancer care consultations.

 As a collective, we do not talk about our periods enough.
 In practice, I screen every woman for hormonal irregularities.
 What I discovered is shocking: more than half of my female patient population accepted their PMS symptoms as a normal part of their lives.
 There are many types of PMS a woman can experience.
 The type of PMS will determine our treatment method.
 Take the short quiz below to find out which type of PMS you are experiencing.

 Premenstrual Syndrome (PMS) Type QUIZ:

-Instructions: Answer the following multiple choice questions.
+Instructions: Answer the following multiple-choice questions.
 You may put more than one answer per question if you think it fits your symptom picture better.
-All questions pertain to the two weeks prior to first day of menses.
+All questions pertaining to the two weeks prior to the first day of menses.

 What do you find yourself doing that is out of character prior to your period?